-(29) (En) dan daar naast de kerk (is een huis). and then there next-to the church (is a house) daar
+(29) (En) dan daar naast de kerk (is een huis).

 Figure 1. dan navigating between 'ground' (referred to by daar) and the 'figure'.

 The interpretation of non-temporal dan is indeed a rather abstract one that has to be accounted for in broad terms like our thoughts on figure and ground and the corresponding situation indicated in Figure 1.
 This is further supported by the data in the following section, showing that non-temporal dan can fulfill its abstract navigating function across different semantic domains.